AbhishekLodhi408/REST-APIs-demonsrtation/README.md

 This a .Net Core Web API Solution for the demonstration of the REST API.
-It also have the Authentication and Authorization using JWT.
+It also has the Authentication and Authorization using JWT.